Meet our Board Members - Salma Nawaz

-At the heart of Better Start Bradford, we have our Partnership Board who are responsible for making the key decisions regarding delivery of the programme.
-The Board is made up of representatives from the public and voluntary sectors in Bradford, joined by representatives from the local community.
+At the heart of Better Start Bradford is our Partnership Board, responsible for making key decisions about the programme.
+The Board is made up of representatives from the public and voluntary sectors in Bradford, joined by representatives from the local community – our Community Board Members.

-One such community representative is Salma Nawaz - mum to four children under the age of 10.
-Salma joined the Better Start Bradford Partnership Board to help to give an insight as to what life is like when you have young children and to have a voice in her community.
+Salma joined the Board to help to give her insight into what life is like with young children, and to have a voice in her community.

 My name is Salma, I’m 40 and I am mum to two girls and two boys.